Accelerated calibration of semi-analytic galaxy formation models: Model calibration

-The resulting posterior distribution is shown in Fig.~\ref{fig:fullCalibrationMCMC}.
-The posterior is not dramatically changed from when only fitting to the low-$z$ SHMR, although there is a slight preference towards stronger stellar feedback (higher $V_\mathrm{disk}$) that varies more strongly with halo masses (higher $\alpha_\mathrm{disk}$).
-The starkest change to the posterior is that $R_2/R_3$ is more tightly constrained, which is expected given that we now include size data in the likelihood (as a reminder, $R_2/R_3$ controls the sizes of spheroids).
 Fig.~\ref{fig:fullCalibrationMCMC} also shows how the best-fitting model compares with the calibration data.
-The model generally does well, although the disk sizes are, on average, slightly too large, and the $z \sim 0.9$ SHMR is too flat, having too large stellar masses at low halo mass, and too small stellar masses at high halo mass.
+The model generally performs well, although disk sizes are, on average, slightly too large, and the $z\sim0.9$ SHMR is too flat, with stellar masses that are too high at low halo mass and too low at high halo mass.